-9.5.1 If the chimney liner does align with the insert's flue outlet, you have two options
+8.5.1 If the chimney liner does align with the insert's flue outlet

+In this case, you have two options

 A) Install the chimney liner starter adapter, provided with the chimney liner.
 Follow the chimney liner starter adapter manufacturer's instructions.